Rock Creek Trails

-The Rock Creek Trails are a series of trails through the Rock Creek valley and along the Potomac River in Washington, DC and Montgomery County, MD.
-The main route extends 22 miles from Lake Needwood in Maryland to the Inlet Bridge in Washington, DC, with a loop in the north part of Rock Creek Park and other trails through the Klingle Valley, Turkey Branch Valley and along the North Branch of Rock Creek.
-There are three separate trails that make up the main Rock Creek Trail route and others that connect to it.
-Along the Potomac River from Arlington Memorial Bridge to Rock Creek is a section sometimes called the Shoreline Trail.
+The Rock Creek Trails are a series of trails through the Rock Creek valley and along the Potomac River in Washington, D.C., and Montgomery County, Maryland.
+The main route extends 22 miles from Lake Needwood in Maryland to the Inlet Bridge in Washington, D.C., with a loop in the north part of Rock Creek Park and other trails through the Klingle Valley, Turkey Branch Valley, and along the North Branch of Rock Creek.
+Three separate trails comprise the main Rock Creek Trail route; others connect to it.
+The section along the Potomac River from Arlington Memorial Bridge to Rock Creek is sometimes called the Shoreline Trail.

-The trails are some of the oldest recreational trails in the Washington, DC region as parts were built on bridle trails dating back to the early 20th century.
-They are heavily used for both recreation and transportation.
+The trails are some of the oldest recreational trails in the Washington, D.C., region; some parts were built on bridle trails dating to the early 20th century.
+They are heavily used for recreation and transportation.

 District of Columbia

-Physical segments of the trails trace back to bridle trails that utilized several bridges across the creek.
-These bridges were constructed by the National Park Service (NPS) in Rock Creek Park prior to 1904.
-Parts of the bridle trail, and several of the bridges, were rebuilt in 1934 after a 1932 flood.
+Physical segments of the trails trace back to bridle trails that used several bridges across the creek.
+These bridges were constructed by the National Park Service (NPS) in Rock Creek Park before 1904.
+Parts of the bridle trail, and several of the bridges, were rebuilt two years after a 1932 flood.

 The idea of a set of shared-use trails along Rock Creek and the Potomac was born in the 1960s trail movement.
-In August 1963 the Park Service decided to experiment with ways to make the park more enticing to cyclists and other active recreation, so they closed mile-long Ross Drive to cars from 6 am to noon on Sundays.
-As part of President Johnson's trail movement, planning for a separate trail system was undertaken by the Department of the Interior in its 1965 "Trails for America" report which identified a shared-use trail along Rock Creek as one of many trails for the DC area.
-That same year, the “Fort Park System, A Re-evaluation Study of Fort Drive, Washington, D.C.” report suggested running the Fort Circle Trail through the park.
+In August 1963, the Park Service decided to experiment with ways to make the park more enticing to cyclists and other active recreation, so they closed mile-long Ross Drive to cars from 6 a.m. to noon on Sundays.

+Planning for a separate trail system was undertaken by the Department of the Interior in its 1965 "Trails for America" report, part of President Lyndon Johnson's trail movement.
+The report suggested creating a shared-use trail along Rock Creek, one of many trails for the D.C. area.
+That same year, another report—“Fort Park System, A Re-evaluation Study of Fort Drive, Washington, D.C.”—suggested running the Fort Circle Trail through the park.